MECH ENG 3100 - Aeronautical Engineering

 - Assessment must maintain academic standards.

 All assessment tasks are summative.
-There are 4 assignments, all together worth 20% of the assessment, one laboratory report worth 10% of the assessment and a combined open+closed book exam worth 70%.
+There are 4 assignments, all together worth 20% of the assessment, two laboratory reports worth 20% of the assessment each, and a combined open+closed book exam worth 60%.
 All assignments are due by 4pm on the due date.
 Details of each task are tabulated below.

 Assessment task Weighting % Description Due date Learning objectives

 Assignment 1 5 Atmosphere properties, forces and moments